Recipes: Querying Data

 - Run

-to start the development server. - Open a tab in your browser at:
+gatsby developto start the development server. - Open a tab in your browser at:

-. - Add a query in the editor with the following fields on
+http://localhost:8000/___graphql. - Add a query in the editor with the following fields on

-to start off:
+allSitePageto start off:

 - Add a

-field and give it an integer value3
+limitargument to theallSitePagefield and give it an integer value3.

 - Click the play button in the GraphiQL page and the data in the

-field will be limited to the number specified.
+edgesfield will be limited to the number specified.

 Additional resources